aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing.charts/axisbound/is_auto/_index.md

 ﻿---
+title: AxisBound.is_auto property
+linktitle: is_auto property
-title: is_auto property
+articleTitle: is_auto property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns a flag indicating that axis bound should be determined automatically."
+description: "AxisBound.is_auto property.
+Returns a flag indicating that axis bound should be determined automatically."
 type: docs
 weight: 20
 url: /python-net/aspose.words.drawing.charts/axisbound/is_auto/